 - Serotonergic drugs.

-If you stop taking the medicine suddenly: stopping fluvoxamine can cause serious symptoms, such as anxiety, irritability, high or low mood, restlessness or changes in sleeping habits.
+If you stop taking medicine suddenly: stopping fluvoxamine can cause severe symptoms, such as anxiety, irritability, high or low mood, restlessness, or changes in sleeping habits.